CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 const [count, setCount] = useState(0);
 ```

 We can understand that `useState` is returning an array, with two items.
 The first item in the array is the current value of the `count` state.
-In our example it will be 0.
+In our example it will be 0 on the first render.

 The second item in the array is a function that we will use to update our state.
-We'll take a look at this next.

 ### Updating State